Skip to content

 August exhaled slowly, running a hand down his face.
 “We end it.”

-Christian’s voice was low, hoarse.
+Christian’s voice was low and hoarse.
 “You don’t know how to end it.”

 August met his son’s gaze.

-For years, Christian had refused to acknowledge what had happened to Leslie, refusing to be a part of anything touched by this world.
-But August could see it now—the shift, the realization, the way the truth had finally settled like a sickness in his bones.
+For years, Christian had refused to acknowledge what had happened to Leslie, refusing to be a part of anything touched by the ghost-hunting world.
+But August could see it now—the shift, the realization, the way his son’s denial finally gave way to the truth.

 “It’s bound to the house,” August said.
 “It was never free to roam, never something that could latch onto just anyone.
 It marked Leslie because she was sensitive, but she wasn’t the one it wanted.”